DreamVu/3D-Object-Detection-Tracking/README.md

 # 3D Object Detection and Tracking
 The software provides 3D object detection and tracking using [PAL Max](https://dreamvu.com/pal-ethernet/).
 PAL Max is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.

+PAL-Max is an embedded camera.
+To control the camera, you need to install the host SDK on one of the following supported platforms.

-### Supported Devices
+### Supported Host Platforms
-- Nvidia Jetson embedded boards with various [Jetpacks](https://developer.nvidia.com/embedded/jetpack-sdk-46)
+- Nvidia Jetson embedded boards with various [Jetpack SDK versions](https://developer.nvidia.com/embedded/jetpack-sdk-46)
 - Intel x86_64 system with Ubuntu 18.04 OS
 - Intel x86_64 system with Ubuntu 20.04 OS

-Please follow the instructions given below on any of the supported devices to install the software.
+Please follow the instructions given below on any of the supported devices to install the software on the host machine.

 ## Step 1.
 Clone the repository
      sudo apt-get install git-lfs